 6. The plant didn’t close until years later.

 When Unit 4 exploded, the other three reactors at the Chernobyl nuclear power station were likewise shut down.
 But they were all restarted within a year and a half or so, despite international condemnation over their alleged design flaws and widespread contamination at the site.
-Thousands of plant operators continued trudging into work every day, only to see a turbine hall fire prompt the closure of Unit 2 in 1991.
-Then, in 1995, newly independent Ukraine agreed to shutter the remaining two reactors in return for financial assistance from the Group of 7 leading industrial nations (which includes the United States).
+Thousands of plant operators continued trudging to work every day, only to see a turbine hall fire prompt the closure of Unit 2 in 1991.
+Then, in 1995, the newly independent Ukraine agreed to shutter the remaining two reactors in return for financial assistance from the Group of 7 leading industrial nations (which includes the United States).
 Unit 1 stopped operating in 1996, and Unit 3 was the last to close in 2000.

 7. Chernobyl has become a macabre tourist attraction.

 Though people still can’t live there, the Ukrainian authorities opened up the exclusion zone to tourism in 2011.
 Since then, guides regularly take in visitors to view wildlife, as well as to explore the hastily abandoned ghost towns that dot the landscape, such as Pripyat, which once had a population of more than 45,000.
 In order to minimize exposure to radiation, the guides carry dosimeters and instruct their customers not to eat or smoke outside.

 8. The cleanup is still taking place.